 An increase of the learning rate to 0.3 had an enormous impact on the slope of the average rewards graph.
 On average the reward increases per batch by over 3 units.
+Overall average 1057.52.
 This is an increase of over 100% compared to the graph with a learning rate of 0.1.
 We also see an increase of the percentual win rate over the batches.
 The maximal value, which was achieved by the model was 256.

 In the fourth test-run we decreased again the learning rate to 0.01 to verify our hypothesis, that the scope of the reward graph will decrease, if we decrease our alpha.
 There was an additional exception, as we were running only 4000 episodes instead of 5000.
 All the other parameters stayed the same.